 Contardo Ferrini (1859–1902): A Contemplative Legal Historian

-In Orazio Condorelli and Rafael Domingo (eds.), Great Christian Jurists in Italian History (Cambridge University Press, 2020)
+In Orazio Condorelli and Rafael Domingo (eds.), Law and the Christian Tradition in Italy.
+The Works of Great Christian Jurists (Routledge, 2020)

 Date Written: July 8, 2018